mamatapatra27/PharmacyManagement/README.md

-# Pharmacy Management System Using Asp.Net Web Form
+# Pharmacy Management System, C# Project Using Asp.Net Web Form
   Clone this repository on your local system then execute.

 # Use Username && Password